 If your holiday is operating as planned, we will contact you on or around your due date to request payment and finalise details.
-If you chose not to travel, you will not incur any cancellation charges but you may forgo your deposit.
+If you choose not to travel, you will not incur any cancellation charges but you will forgo your deposit.
 If your holiday cannot operate as planned, we will call you and discuss options.

 What happens if I want to cancel my booking?